-Several studies have shown that eating a modest amount of chocolate each day lowers blood pressure and increases insulin sensitivity(5-6).
+Several studies have shown that eating a modest amount of chocolate each day lowers blood pressure and increases pancreatic hormone sensitivity(5-6).

 What’s more, chocolate is believed to have antidepressant benefits, due to its high content of magnesium (146mg/100g of 45%-60% chocolate; 500mg/100g of cocoa) as well as serotonin and theobromine, a stimulant alkaloid which affects mood (7).

 Bitter dark chocolate, containing at least 70% cocoa, 85%-90% if possible, is excellent for the health.
 Not only does it contain very few added sugars (most of the carbohydrates come directly from the cocoa), but its high cocoa content means you get maximum effect from the plant’s natural benefits.

 And its bitter taste means you’re less likely to binge, helping you restrict your consumption to around 20g a day (approximately 2 squares).

 Dark chocolate with less than 70% cocoa still provides bean-related benefits (magnesium, polyphenols, serotonin, etc.) However, as the cocoa percentage goes down, the amount of added sugar goes up.
 And according to the WHO, added sugars should not account for more than 5% of our daily calorie intake.
 So take care not to overdo it: no more than 2 squares a day.